… a permanently incomplete and always partial project …

-(Note: This biography was shamelessly stolen from the website for the Cultures in the 21st Century: Conflicts and Convergences, 1999, A Symposium Celebrating the 125th Anniversary of The Colorado College.
+(Note: From the website for the Cultures in the 21st Century: Conflicts and Convergences, 1999, A Symposium Celebrating the 125th Anniversary of The Colorado College.
 This website has several transcripts for the symposium, though none from Haraway, but it is worth a visit.)

 See also, Haraway’s vita from UC Santa Cruz.

 I have admired Donna Haraway’s work for many years.
 She has influenced my own thinking and my own scholarly perspective.
 I believe that many theorists misunderstand her writing and overemphasize the “chrome” (Stallabras 1993) of her cyborg metaphor while minimizing the significance of race, power relations, political economy, and “nature,” the environment, or the biological.
-In other words, I think people have fetishized the cyborg, turning it into what Haraway calls a “blissed-out, techno-sublime euphoria.”
-They’ve overlooked the most significant argument she makes about the cyborg’s promise to help us reinvent politics.
+In other words, people fetishize the cyborg, turning it into what Haraway calls a “blissed-out, techno-sublime euphoria.”
+They overlook the most significant argument she makes about the cyborg’s promise to help us reinvent politics.
 Despite my belief, I am also fascinated with the chrome, especially given my interest in cyberculture and the internet.

 With that said, this cluster of pages is an “Ode to Donna.”
 Included here are a bibliography of Haraway’s work, a page of links to Haraway resources, and a page devoted to Lynn Randolph, the artist who illustrates Haraway’s work.
-When I first began this project, it was a huge task but I felt it was fairly complete.
-That was in 1996 at the “dawn” of the net era.
-I updated it regular.
-Eventually, though, I couldn’t keep up with it.
-Now, it is hopelessly out of date, and it will be stale forever.
-Cyberstudies, which some folks even call cyborg anthropology, has exploded, and interest in Haraway has matched that explosion.
-And so, like everything that goes up on the net today, this page decays before it even hits the FTP program.
-I used to maintain a lengthy bibliography page of links to full-text online articles.
-As of Voxygen 6.0 (2012), I have removed that list.
-Given the overwhelming amount of articles now available online, such a project is obviously impossible.
+When I first began this project, it was a huge task even in 1996 at the “dawn” of the net era.
+Eventually, though, the maintenance became impossible.
+Now, these pages are hopelessly out of date, and will be stale forever.
+Cyberstudies, which some folks even call cyborg anthropology, have exploded, and interest in Haraway has matched that explosion.
+And so, like everything that goes up on the net today, this page is long decayed.
 Let’s just say now that those bits of information are happily swirling in the ether along with Ada Lovelace’s spirit.

 Fun Haraway Factoids